All You NEED to Know About The Moraine Lake Shuttle (2023)

 All About the Moraine Lake Shuttle

-Parking concerns at Moraine Lake have worsened over the years, leading Parks Canada to prohibit all personal vehicles from accessing the road in 2023.
-The best option for most visitors to see the lake is the Parks Canada Park & Ride shuttle system, i.e., the Moraine Lake Shuttle.
+Parking concerns at Moraine Lake have worsened over the years, leading Parks Canada to prohibit all personal vehicles from accessing the road.
+One of the best (and cheapest option) for most visitors to see the lake is the Parks Canada shuttle system leaving from the Lake Louise Park & Ride, i.e., the Parks Canada Shuttle to Moraine Lake.

-The Moraine Lake shuttle guarantees access to Moraine Lake while reducing the harmful impacts of crowds and congestion in a sensitive environment.
-This system also eliminates the overall stress of parking at the lake, as every year, people were getting to Moraine Lake earlier and earlier to guarantee a spot.
+The Moraine Lake shuttle guarantees access to Moraine Lake while reducing the harmful impacts of vehicle congestion in a sensitive environment.
+This system also eliminates the overall stress of parking at the lake, as every year, people were getting to Moraine Lake earlier and earlier to guarantee a spot and most were being turned away due to full parking.
 Some in our Facebook group even reported arriving before 3am!
 On top of all this, eliminating all private vehicles reduces emissions.

-It is highly recommended to reserve a shuttle in advance.
-Shuttle reservations will be available in April 2023, with Parks Canada releasing 40% of the operating season.
-The remaining 60% will be released on a rolling window at 8 am, 48 hours before departure throughout the season.
+It is highly recommended that you reserve a shuttle in advance.
+Shuttle reservations will be available on April 18, 2024, with Parks Canada releasing 40% of tickets for each day of the shuttle’s operating season.
+The remaining 60% will be released on a rolling window at 8 a.m.
+MDT, 2 days before the day of departure throughout the season.

-The Park & Ride shuttle runs every 20 minutes between 6:30 am and 6 pm.
-The last return bus from Moraine Lake to the Park and Ride is at 7:30 pm.
+The Park & Ride shuttle runs every 30 minutes between 6:30 a.m. and 6 p.m.
+The last return bus from Moraine Lake to the Park & Ride is at 7:30 p.m.

 Park And Ride Shuttle Fairs (Return Trip)